Tam-Lin/chaostoolkit-zos/README.md

 installations have different legal and security requirements that will dictate which methods could be used.
 As such, the toolkit plans to allow multiple ways of doing any of these activities, without needing to change your high level experiment.
 The contents of your secrets will dictate which access method is used for a given experiment.

+Right now, two methods are supported for issuing commands:  using an HMC connection, or zoau after connecting via ssh.

 ### Credentials